 - Accuracy is valued.
 How well something is learned is important.

-High context cultures are more common in the eastern nations than in western, and in countries with low racial diversity.
+High-context cultures are more common in non-Western countries with low racial diversity.
 Cultures where the group is valued over the individual promote group reliance.
-High context cultures have a strong sense of tradition and history, and change little over time, such as tribal and native societies.
+High-context cultures have a strong sense of tradition and history, and change little over time, such as tribal and native societies.
 For instance, the French assume that the listener knows everything.
 Therefore, they may think that Americans think they are stupid because Americans will habitually explain everything to their counterparts.

 Former president Jimmy Carter understood the importance of high-context communication with his colleagues from Israel and Egypt during the peace talks at Camp David.
 When Prime Minister Begin was about to leave the unsatisfactory negotiations, Carter presented him with pictures of the three heads of state, with the names of each of Begin's grandchildren written on the photographs.
 The prime minister repeated the names of his grandchildren out loud as he looked at the pictures, reflecting on the importance of the peace negotiations to his grandchildren's futures.
 Carter recognized that a high-context reference to future generations would induce the prime minister to return to the negotiations.

 Hall: "The mass of information is vested in the explicit code [message]."

 - More knowledge is public, external, and accessible.

 - Task-centered.
 Decisions and activities focus on what needs to be done and the division of responsibilities.

 - Relationships begin and end quickly.
 Many people can be inside one's circle; circle's boundary is not clear.